singh4java/website/readme.md

 HI it read me of text inline
+in this here no update